Particular/docs.particular.net/samples/aws/sagas-lambda-aurora/sample.md

 1. Create an Aurora MySql database [publicly accesible](https://repost.aws/knowledge-center/aurora-mysql-connect-outside-vpc)

 INFO: A publicly accesible Aurora cluster is only required for the purpose of running this sample but this is not required for the production code.
-Please make sure to configure appropiate limited access to the database cluster.
+Make sure to configure appropiate limited access to the database cluster.

 ## Seting up database access and schema